CodingLawyersClub/todo-instructions/README.md

   requests.get('/todos')
 ```

 Great!
-Now we have all we need in our `agent` file.
+Now we have all we need in our `agent` file and should have a `create` and `find` method under `ToDo`.
 Let's go to our MobX store to call it!

 ## Write the `findToDos()` Method